UK PM Boris Johnson loses two ministers in grave blow | Politics

 British Prime Minister Boris Johnson was fighting for his political survival on Tuesday after finance minister Rishi Sunak and another senior minister abruptly resigned over the latest scandal to blight his administration.
 Sunak and health minister Sajid Javid sent resignation letters to Johnson within minutes of each other in which both took aim at his ability to run an administration that adhered to standards.

 "It is clear to me that this situation will not change under your leadership - and you have therefore lost my confidence too," his letter said.
-The pound fell on the resignation of Sunak but economists said Johnson's removal could bring needed stability and offer a boost to sterling and the markets.
+The pound fell on the resignation of Sunak but economists said a removal of Johnson could bring needed stability and offer a boost to sterling and the markets in the medium term.

 LATE APOLOGY The resignations came just minutes after Johnson went on television to apologise for appointing lawmaker Christopher Pincher to a role involved in offering pastoral care in the Conservative Party, his latest public expression of contrition for his mistakes.